soklet/soklet/README.md

       // Why a list of throwables?
       // For example, an exception might occur during the normal flow of execution,
-      // and then another might occur when attempting to write an error response }
+      // and then another might occur when attempting to write an error microhttpResponse }

     @Override